Our Team

 Tristan Dolling

-Tristan is a 3rd-year PhD student in the group.
+Tristan is a final-year PhD student in the group.

 Amie Troath